russgooday/UDEMY_OOP-in-Javascript/Section 04 - Prototypes/extend-readme.md

 }
 ```

-Copying getters and setters was a discovery. ***Object.assign*** evalutes these to key and values rather than copying the actual getter and setter
+Copying accessors was a discovery. ***Object.assign*** evalutes these to key and value pairs rather than copying the actual accessor methods.

 Example
 ```